Ascynx/MDPT/README.md

 ## Current status

-* Parser is in need of a rewrite due to a huge bug with function definition inside a function
+* Middleman missing the translating algorithm

+* Parser was rewritten to use tokenization + regex instead of pure regex

 * Compiler does it's current job, but I don't think it's currently enough for the duration of the project's development